microsoft/Managing-RBAC-in-Azure/README.md

 7. Now click "Add Permissions".
 Note that depending on your associated Tenant, your access requests for these API permissions may require manual approval and could result in a multi-day process.

-For more information on setting up your AAD Applciation, visit https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad-app.
+For more information on setting up your AAD Application, [click here.](https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad-app)

 ### Granting Access to the AAD Application
 Your AAD Application must be given permissions to access the KeyVaults you want to retrieve.

-To do so, follow [these steps](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal") and grant your AAD Application permissions with the "Contributor" role in each KeyVault you want to access.
+To do so, follow [these steps](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal) and grant your AAD Application permissions with the "Contributor" role in each KeyVault you want to access.

-For more information on RBAC in Azure, visit https://docs.microsoft.com/en-us/azure/key-vault/general/overview-security.
+For more information on RBAC in Azure, [click here.](https://docs.microsoft.com/en-us/azure/key-vault/general/overview-security)

 ## Storing the Secrets in a KeyVault
 Follow [these steps](https://docs.microsoft.com/en-us/azure/key-vault/secrets/quick-create-portal) to create an Azure KeyVault and add three secrets